Rango305/Your-own-Crypto-Token/README.md

 # Compiling

-Compile your contract by either pressing Save (CTRL + S on Windows, Command + S on Mac), or by going over to the Compiler tab in Remix, selecting LW3Token.sol, and hitting Compile.
+Compile your contract by either pressing Save (CTRL + S on Windows, Command + S on Mac), or by going over to the Compiler tab in Remix, selecting UpFightToken.sol, and hitting Compile.

 # Deploying